aivarsk/django-taskq/README.rst

 *Scheduling tasks:*

 Call a Python script from the Unix crontab.
 Use Kubernetes CronJobs.
-Or build a simple Django command using the nice [schedule library](https://pypi.org/project/schedule/).
+Or build a simple Django command using the nice `schedule library <https://pypi.org/project/schedule/>`_.

 *Scaling workers:*